cultuurnet/udb3-search-service/docker.md

 $ make install
 ```

-### Migrations
+### ElasticSearch Migrations

-To migrate the database, run the following command:
+To run the ElasticSearch migrations, run the following command:
 ```
 $ make migrate
 ```